panupong-develop/go-simple/go-simple/docs/basics.md

 ```

 **Reminder: Slice is a pointer to the underlying array**
-* Copy the slice value, will copy the memory location to the underlying array!
+* Copy the slice value, means that it will copy the memory location to the underlying array!
 ```
 var slice     = []int32{1,2,3}
 var sliceCopy = slice         <--- copy